-The THSO is collaborating with multiple partners on strategies that will reduce older driver serious injury crashes and fatalities on Tennessee roadways.
-These strategies address all the events of the Haddon Matrix, which include pre-event, event, and post-event.
-The aim of the older driver program for Tennessee maximizes older driver safety to ensure continued safety on our roadways.
+The THSO collaborates with multiple partners on strategies that will reduce older driver serious injury crashes and fatalities on Tennessee roadways.
+These strategies address all the Haddon Matrix events, including pre-event, event, and post-event.
+The older driver program for Tennessee aims to maximize older driver safety to ensure the safety and well-being of older drivers before, during, and after a crash.

 Tennessee utilizes many strategies to decrease the number of older drivers killed and seriously injured on the roadways.
-For this countermeasure, the following is utilized from NHTSA's Countermeasures That Work.
-Ninth Edition:
+For this countermeasure, the following is utilized from NHTSA's Countermeasures That Work, Tenth Edition: